ZXfkSIE/ThousandPlayer/README.md

 one of the most popular local music players for Microsoft Windows in China during 2000s.

 The software is still in early development stage, but already has the basic functions that a local audio player should have.
 Feel free to participate in the development!
+Here is the [format manual](Format.md) of this project.

 ![](figure/screenshot.png)